Graduate Certificate in Cyber Defense

 Major Area Required

-ISEC 610 - Information Assurance (4)
+CYSC 610 - Information Assurance (4)

 This course covers the fundamentals of security in the enterprise environment.
 Included are coverage of risks and vulnerabilities, threat modeling, policy formation, controls and protection methods, encryption and authentication technologies, network security, cryptography, personnel and physical security issues, as well as ethical and legal issues.
 This foundational course serves as an introduction to many of the subsequent topics discussed in depth in later security courses.
+Note, this course has proctored exam(s).
+This exam requires additional technology, if student uses online proctoring.

-ISEC 620 - Software and App Security (4)
+CYSC 620 - Software and App Security (4)

-Today, software is at the heart of nearly every business from finance to manufacturing.
+Today, software is at the heart of the business processes of nearly every business from finance to manufacturing.
 Software pervades everyday life in expected places like phones and computers but also in places that you may not consider such as toasters, thermostats, automobiles, and even light bulbs.
 Security flaws in software can have impacts ranging from inconvenient to damaging and even catastrophic when it involves life-critical systems.
-How can software be designed and built to minimize the presence of flaws or mitigate their impacts' This course focuses on software development processes that identify, model, and mitigate threats to all kinds of software.
+How can software be designed and built to minimize the presence of flaws or mitigate their impacts?
+This course focuses on software development processes that identify, model, and mitigate threats to all kinds of software.
 Topics include threat modeling frameworks, attack trees, attack libraries, defensive tactics, secure software development lifecycle, web, cloud, and human factors.

-ISEC 650 - Advanced Network Security (4)
+CYSC 650 - Advanced Network Security (4)

-ISEC 670 - Ethical Hacking (4)
+CYSC 670 - Ethical Hacking (4)

 Corequisites